yang170/do-not-enter/README.md

 # Run the project

-Currently the project can only be ran in the develop environment.
+Currently the project can only be ran in the development environment.
 Start the local server using

 ```bash
 npm run start